platformsh/platformsh-docs/src/administration/web.md

 Everything you can do with the management console you can also achieve with the  [CLI (Command Line Interface)](/gettingstarted/cli.md).

-Platform.sh has launched this management console as a replacement for our prior user interface.
-While we continue to make sure that everything is working as it should, there will be a transitionary period where you will be able to click on the user dropdown in the top right hand corner of the management console and return to the previous UI.
-During that time, all documentation referencing our old UI will remain avaiable [here](https://pr-1068-yzlkgby-t2llqeifuhpzg.eu.platform.sh/).
+> Platform.sh recently launched a new web management console.
+This documentation refers to the new console.
+To access the legacy user interface select the user drop-down in the top right and click `Legacy` under the "Console mode" option.
+[Documentation for the legacy interface](https://pr-1068-yzlkgby-t2llqeifuhpzg.eu.platform.sh/administration/web.html) is still available until it is fully retired.

 ## Environment List